mongodb/docs/style-guide.rst

   - Referring to proper nouns and capitalization/quoting rules. (i.e. "the "Hosts" page," or "the Hosts page," or "the hosts page")

+- Spaces between nesting parentheticals (and elements) in javascript examples. (e.g. "``{ [ a, a, a ] }``" "``{[a,a,a]}``")

+- One word:

+  - stanalone
+  - workflow

+- Examples

+  - Example urls and domain names should be example.com/example.net/example.com.

+    The example domains are reserved in the DNS spec for this purpose and people will notice (and complain about it.)

+  - We should have some default variable, field and value names so we can be consistent.